Sidney Howard: Career

+Personal life

+Three years after their separation, Clare Eames died unexpectedly in 1930.
+She was the niece of opera singer Emma Eames on her father's side, and of the inventor Hiram Percy Maxim on her mother's side, and a granddaughter of former Maryland governor William Thomas Hamilton.
+Howard and Eames had one child, a daughter, Jennifer Howard (1925-1993), who became an actress.

+The following year in 1931, Howard married Leopoldine "Polly" Damrosch, youngest daughter of American conductor and composer Walter Damrosch.
+The couple had a son, Walter Damrosch Howard, and two daughters, Lady Sidney Howard Urquhart, and Margaret Howard.

+His first daughter, Jennifer, married Samuel Goldwyn Jr. in 1950, with whom she had three sons: business executive Francis Goldwyn, actor Tony Goldwyn, and studio executive John Goldwyn.

 Death

 Howard died in the summer of 1939 at the age of 48 in Tyringham, Massachusetts while working on his 700-acre farm.
 A lover of the quiet rural life, Howard spent as much time on his farm as possible when he was not in New York or Hollywood.
 He was crushed to death in a garage by his two-and-a-half ton tractor.
 He had turned the ignition switch on and was cranking the engine to start it when it lurched forward, pinning him against the wall of the garage.
 "His death was a Broadway calamity," Atkinson wrote.
 "Broadway and the Playwrights' Company lost one of its most admirable people...in the midst of an active career and full of ideas for more plays."
 In his 2007 history of Broadway playwrights, Ethan Mordden wrote, "When he found his metier, Howard excelled at edgy American stories about charismatic but somewhat unlikable people.
-He seemed to enjoy testing his public; or perhaps he simply saw the world as being filled with rogues...."
+He seemed to enjoy testing his public; or perhaps he simply saw the world as being filled with rogues..."

 At the time of his death, Howard was working on a dramatization of Carl van Doren's biography of Benjamin Franklin.
 He is buried in the Tyringham Cemetery.

 Legacy

 Howard left behind a number of unproduced works.
 Lute Song, an adaptation of an old Chinese play co-written with Will Irwin, premiered on Broadway in 1946.
 A lighthearted reworking of the Faust legend, Madam, Will You Walk? closed out of town when produced by the Playwrights' Company in 1939, but was more warmly received as the first production of the Phoenix Theatre in 1953.

 Shortly after his death his colleagues at the Playwrights' Company founded in his honor the Sidney Howard Memorial Award.
-The award consisted of a prize of $1500 given to a young playwright without notable successes who had shown promise in a New York production.
+The award consisted of a prize of $1,500 given to a young playwright without notable successes who had shown promise in a New York production.
 The inaugural prize was given to Robert Ardrey in recognition of his play Thunder Rock.

-In 1950, Howard's daughter Jennifer Howard (1925–1993) married Samuel Goldwyn, Jr. with whom she had four children including business executive Francis Goldwyn, actor Tony Goldwyn and studio executive John Goldwyn.

 Howard was posthumously inducted into the American Theatre Hall of Fame in 1981.